 Here are some factors that can affect how long Suboxone stays in your system:

-• The frequency of use: If you take Suboxone more frequently, it will stay in your system for a longer period of time.
+- The frequency of use: If you take Suboxone more frequently, it will stay in your system for a longer time.

 Here we have provided a table that summarizes the factors that can affect how long Suboxone stays in your system:

-If you are taking Suboxone as part of a treatment plan for opioid addiction, your doctor will monitor your drug levels to make sure that you are getting the right dose and that the medication is clearing your system as expected.
+Suppose you are taking Suboxone as part of a treatment plan for opioid addiction.
+In that case, your doctor will monitor your drug levels to ensure you are getting the right dose and that the medication is clearing your system as expected.

 What Are the Side Effects of Suboxone?